Last Updated on September 22, 2022 by ashley.davis

 The answer is yes.
 You can voluntarily discharge yourself from a nursing home.
 All people have a right to movement.
 That right does not go away even when you are admitted into a Nursing Home.
 In addition, your constitutional right to liberty allows you to refuse treatment from resident practitioners.

 Initially, you will need a proper discharge plan.
-Primarily if your health insurance no longer covers you, i.e., if your 100 days of Medicare coverage are up.
+Primarily if your health insurance no longer covers you, i.e., if your 100 days of Medicare coverage are up and you don’t know how to pay for the nursing home.
 In this case, it is quite smart to leave before your pool of cash dries up.